testillano/h2agent/README.md

 - request.body: request body document from root.

 - request.body.`<node1>..<nodeN>`: request body node path.
+This source path **admits variables substitution**.

+- response.body: response body document from root.
+The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.

+- response.body.`<node1>..<nodeN>`: response body node path.
+This source path **admits variables substitution**.
+The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.

 - request.header.`<hname>`: request header component (i.e. *content-type*).

+- eraser: this is used to indicate that the *response node target* specified (next section) must be eliminated (avoid to remove nonexistent elements or new null nodes could appear).
+With other kind of targets, it acts like setting an empty string but this usage is not recommended.
+Eraser could be useful to adequate a response body reference based in some conditions.
+There is also a twisted use of the response body in which we insert auxiliary nodes that we process as if they were templates but that we do not want to finally send in the response.
+This should evolve in the future as a separated `templateBody` or similar in the provision schema, but it is perfectly supported while you don't forget to erase such temporary nodes after using them in that naughty way.

 - general.random.`<min>.<max>`: integer number in range `[min, max]`.
 Negatives allowed, i.e.: `"-3.+4"`.

 - general.randomset.`<value1>|..|<valueN>`: random string value between pipe-separated labels provided.
+This source specification **admits variables substitution**.

 - general.timestamp.`<unit>`: UNIX epoch time in `s` (seconds), `ms` (milliseconds) or `ns` (nanoseconds).

 - general.strftime.`<format>`: current date/time formatted by [strftime](https://www.cplusplus.com/reference/ctime/strftime/).
+This source format **admits variables substitution**.

 - general.recvseq: sequence id number increased for every mock reception (starts on *0* when the *h2agent*  is started).

 - var.`<id>`: general purpose variable.
 Cannot refer json objects.
+This source variable identifier **admits variables substitution**.

 - value.`<value>`: free string value.
 Even convertible types are allowed, for example: integer string, unsigned integer string, float number string, boolean string (true if non-empty string), will be converted to the target type.
 Empty value is allowed, for example, to set an empty string, just type: `"value."`.
-Also, this source admit the insertion of variables in the form `@{var id}` which will be replaced if exist.
+This source value **admits variables substitution**.

 - event.`<var id prefix>`: access server context indexed by request *method*, *URI* and requests *number* given by event variable prefix identifier in such a way that three general purpose variables must be available, as well as a fourth one  which will be the `json` path within the resulting selection.
 The names to store all the information are composed by the variable prefix name and the following four suffixes: